gretelai/gretel-synthetics/README.md

 ### Dependency Requirements

-By default, we do not certain core requirements via pip as many developers and cloud services such as Google Colab are running customized versions for their hardware, the following dependencies should be installed _external to the installation_ of `gretel-synthetics`, depending on which model(s) you plan to use.
+By default, we do not install certain core requirements, the following dependencies should be installed _external to the installation_ of `gretel-synthetics`, depending on which model(s) you plan to use.

 - Tensorflow: Used by the LSTM model, we recommend version 2.8.x